THUND3RC0D3/About-Me/README.md

 - I got my name *THUND3RC0D3* from the port type, thunderbolt, and adjusted it to sound related to coding.
 - I want to be a professional UX / UI designer for websites, apps, extensions, etc.
 - I am a Civil Air Patrol cadet, and my rank is Airman First-Class.
-- I like researching tech and devices.
-- I flew an airplane as a copilot.
+- I have experience with flying a Cessna aircraft as a copilot.

 > What is Civil Air Patrol: https://www.gocivilairpatrol.com/about/who-we-are